turingschool/mod-0-curriculum/session5/index.md

 ### Whole-Group Share

-What are some key considerations when breaking down a problem using top down design?
+1. What are some key considerations when breaking down a problem using top down design?

-What are some questions related to top down design and the points brought up in the video?
+1. What are some questions related to top down design and the points brought up in the video?

+Even though we're not going to write the code for making a cup of tea, imagining the process of breaking down everyday tasks is great practice for getting your brain ready for top down design.

 <div class="try-it">
   <h3>Top Down Design: Breakout Rooms</h3>
   <p>Open your text editor (either Atom or Sublime) and press <code>command + n</code> which will give you a blank file.
 There is no need to save this file right now.</p>
+  <p>Scroll to the full list of steps at 2:00 in the video.</p>
-  <p>In your groups, breakdown steps 6-10 and document your process in your text editor.
-You can find the full list at 2:00 in the video.
-Be ready to share.</p>
+  <p>In your groups, breakdown steps 6-10 and document your process in your text editor.</p>
 </div>

 ### Share